aimeos/aimeos-docs/src/frontend/html/theme-basics.md

 init()
 : Initializes the checkout standard section

-## AimeosCheckoutConfirm

-The last step of each successful order is the "thank you" page.

-init()
-: Initializes the checkout confirm section

 ## AimeosLocaleSelect

 To allow users to switch the used language and/or currency, the locale selector component provides a list of available languages and/or currencies.
 Both depend on the site of the shop and the combinations added by the shop owner.